 As I said, the most straightforward way to understand 'The dogmatists think that they have discovered the truth' is to take it to mean 'For every p that has been the object of their inquiry, the dogmatists think that they have discovered whether it is true or false'.
-The problem was that this implies that 'The sceptics are still investigating' is to be understood as 'For every p that has been the object of philosophical inquiry, and about which the dogmatists think that they have discovered whether it is true or false, the sceptics are still investigating whether it is true or false', which seemed incompatible with the mature sceptics' suspension of every dogmatic belief.
+The problem was that this implies that 'The sceptics are still investigating' is to be understood as 'For every p that has been the object of philosophical inquiry, and about which the dogmatists think that they have discovered whether it is true or false, the sceptics are still investigating whether it is true or false, the sceptics are still investigating whether it is true or false, the sceptics are still investigating whether it is true or false, the sceptics are still investigating whether it is true or false.
 Now that we have shown that the achievement of tranquillity does not necessarily entail lack of motivation for inquiry, it seems that this may be the adequate explanation after all, and that Sextus' point is simply that the sceptics are still searching for truth.
 They have abandoned belief that the truth should in any case be discovered, but this does not entail that they cannot search for it.
 There are, however, at least three problems with this.